CIARC-CUIYC/cirdan/README.md

    ```

 5. **Connect to melvin-ob and start the SuT**
+    ```bash
+   docker exec -it cirdan-melvin-ob-1 tmux attach
+   ./melvin-bin
+   ```
 > [!IMPORTANT]
 > The Palantiri Flask Webserver needs a few seconds too boot up.
 You can monitor this in the same terminal where you executed the
 > previous commands.
-    ```bash
-   docker exec -it cirdan-melvin-ob-1 tmux attach
-   ./melvin-bin
-   ```
+If you start melvin-ob too early this will result in `HTTPResponseErrors`

 ## 📖 Further Resources
 For further information on how to use Palantiri or the on-board software melvin-ob please consult the corresponding repositories.